Dhal-999/microblog-ai-remix/README.md

    - Error: "Port already in use"
    - Solution: Change the port in `local.settings.json` or kill the process using the current port.

-## Contribution

-Contributions are welcome!
-Feel free to open **[issues](https://github.com/Azure-Samples/microblog-ai-swa-remix/issues)** and **[pull requests for improvements](https://github.com/Azure-Samples/microblog-ai-swa-remix/pulls)**, bug fixes, or new features.

-## License

-This project is licensed under the MIT License.
-By contributing to this repository, you agree that your contributions will be licensed under the MIT license.
-For more details, see the [LICENSE](LICENSE) file.